Nolensville, Tennessee: Recreation

 Nolensville has two public parks, an indoor recreation center, an outdoor pool/splash pad, and an extensive trail system.
 These facilities host a variety of different organized activities, including youth sports leagues, fitness classes, and town holiday celebrations.
+Work on a new park near Sunset Elementary School and Sunset Middle School has begun.
+The name of the park is Chrismon Brown park.

 Little League World Series

 Little League teams from Nolensville participated in the 2021, 2022 and 2023 Little League World Series, thus becoming, respectively, the 9th, 10th and 11th teams to qualify in Tennessee history.
 The 2022 team finished in fourth place out of a 20-team field.

 Government

 Residents of Nolensville voted to change its charter from mayor-aldermanic to manager-commissioner in the fall of 2020.The issue passed 1,910 to 731 for a total of 2,641 votes cast.
 Legislative power is vested in the board of commissioners, while day-to-day executive functions are handled by the town manager.
 The current Town Manager is Victor Lay.